asaylisoy/survival-sim/README.md

 This project is a 3D simulation game developed as part of the **Fachprojekt** course during my university studies.

 ## How to Play (Download)
-To play the simulation on your local machine, navigate to the **Releases** section on the right side of this repository.
+To play the game on your local machine, navigate to the **Releases** section on the right side of this repository.

 Once downloaded, extract the `.zip` archive into a folder and double-click the `.exe` file to launch the application.